Federal Instructions For FinCEN Form 102, Suspicious Activity

 Historical Past-Year Versions of Federal Form FinCEN102A

-We have a total of six past-year versions of Form FinCEN102A in the TaxFormFinder archives, including for the previous tax year.
+We have a total of seven past-year versions of Form FinCEN102A in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form FinCEN 102A (Rev. 4-2003)